 NMR spectroscopy, molecular structure and dynamics, protein-carbohydrate complexes, pulse sequence development

-Glycosaminoglycans are complex, heterogeneous polysaccharides that represent a considerable challenge for NMR structure determination.
-In collaboration with GlycoMar, an Oban based biotechnology company, we study the structure of marine GAGs with potential anti-inflammatory applications.
+Glycosaminoglycans isolated from marine environment are complex, heterogeneous polysaccharides that represent a considerable challenge for the NMR structure determination.
+We study their structure in collaboration with GlycoMar.

 We study conformation of carbohydrates using scalar and residual dipolar coupling constants (image on the left, below).
 We also investigate the protein-carbohydrate interactions and study complexes between glycosaminoglycans and selectins, aswell as proteins of the complement (image on the right, below).

 Using our 400 to 800 MHz NMR spectrometers equipped with cryoprobes we are developing NMR methodologies applicable for chemical and biological applications.